arnowelzel/comment-reply-email-notification/readme.txt

 4. For better results, setup a plugin to send emails using SMTP.

 == Changelog ==
-= 1.3.0 =
+= 1.3.1 =
+* Fixed missing variable on checkbox template
+* Fixed notification being sent to the comment author when he replies his own comment = 1.3.0 =
 * Fixed opt-in checkbox for logged in users
 * Added Russian and Ukrainian translations (thanks to Oleh Astappiev!)